needle-mirror/com.unity.ai.navigation/Documentation~/NavMeshModifierVolume.md

     </tr>
     <tr>
       <td rowspan="4"><strong> Affected Agents </strong></td>
       <td colspan="2">Select the agent types for which the NavMesh Modifier Volume change applies.
 For example, you can make the selected NavMesh Modifier Volume a danger zone for specific agent types only.
-The available options include all of the agent types defined on the Agents tab of the Navigation window.</td>
+The available options include all of the agent types defined on the <a href="./NavigationWindow.html#areas-tab">Agents tab</a> of the Navigation window.</td>
     </tr>
     <tr>
       <td><strong>All</strong></td>